ajaytech/capmlevel1final/README.md

 ### Step 2: If you don't have CAPM CDS install run below two commands

-For this step NPM need to be present in your system

-Add Registery of SAP® NPM
+For this step NPM need to be present in your system, now Add Registery of SAP® NPM

 ```sh
 npm set @sap:registry=https://npm.sap.com